top of page

 CROW Boot

-A CROW boot (where CROW stands for Charcot Restraint Orthotic Walker) is a custom-made boot similar in external appearance to an offloading boot like those discussed above, but it's custom made, and the inside is more similar
+A CROW boot (CROW stands for Charcot Restraint Orthotic Walker) is a custom-made boot similar in external appearance to an offloading boot like those discussed above, but it's custom made, and the inside is more similar to a TCC.

 In theory, the CROW should be as safe and comfortable as a TCC, but unlike the TCC, a CROW boot is removable.